serenity-is/docs/tutorials/movies/11-listing-movies-in-person-dialog.md

 You might have noticed that when you switch to the "Movies" tab, the grid is a bit shorter in height.
 This happens because the grids are 200px by default.
 When you switch to the "Movies" tab, the grid does not adjust its height.

-Due to this `PersonMovieGrid` needs to be adjusted in height in the dialog, you need to create a `PersonDialog.css` nedt to the `PersonDialog.tsx`, then import the css file into the dialog.
+Because of this, `PersonMovieGrid` needs its height adjusted in the dialog.
+Create a `PersonDialog.css` next to the `PersonDialog.tsx`, then import the CSS file into the dialog.

 Create `PersonDialog.css`: